-The instructor has the right and the responsibility to take appropriate action when he or she observes an instance of inappropriate behavior in the classroom or other learning environment, including, but not limited to: asking that the inappropriate behavior cease, asking a student behaving inappropriately to leave the classroom/learning environment, and/or referring a student who acts inappropriately to the Dean of Students for disciplinary action through the Student Conduct Process.
-Instructors may request that a student who repeatedly engages in inappropriate behavior be removed from their class.
-Such requests will be considered by the Dean of Students.
+The instructor or other university employee has the right and the responsibility to take appropriate action when he or she observes an instance of inappropriate behavior in the classroom or other learning environment.
+This may include, but is not limited to asking that the inappropriate behavior cease, asking a student behaving inappropriately to leave the classroom/learning environment/office on an interim basis, or arranging a meeting with the student to address the matter through an informal resolution.